it3xl/git-repo-sync/README.md

 Git-conflicts solving.<br/>
 Conflicts may occur only if your merge or commit to another side.<br/>
 The prefix owner will win in case of any conflicting git-commits.
 Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.<br/>
 The package is prepared, but does not include conflict informing.
-For this reason, you can ask your another side to perform git-merge or just recheck your action after run of **git-sync** and repeat if needed.
+For this reason, you can ask your another side to perform git-merging from your branch into their.
+Or just recheck your action after running of **git-sync** and repeat them if needed.

-For now, Git-tags are excluded from synchronization.<br/>
+For now, Git-tags are excluded from synchronization.

 ## FAQ